amnesiiac/amnesiiac.github.io/_posts/2024-11-10-linux-netlink-examples.md

 <hr>

 ### # definition of netlink related structures
-1 two type of nlmsg supported in below toy code, following a strategy of parse both the format, but finally output info according to nlmsg_type.
+1 two type of nlmsg supported in below toy code, following a strategy of parsing pyload in both format, but finally output info according to nlmsg_type.

 ```text
 interface messages: